Report Section

 3. Numeric Reasoning:

-Likely to have the ability to deal with numeric data.
-Likely to have the ability to perform basic arithmetic operations and analyze graphical and tabular data.
-Likely to have the ability to carry out business estimates with the help of interpreting and analyzing numerical data.
-Likely to analyze numeric data to find patterns or trends to support decision making.
+Moderately likely to have the ability to deal with numeric data.
+Moderately likely to have the ability to perform basic arithmetic operations and analyze graphical and tabular data.
+Moderately likely to have the ability to carry out business estimates with the help of interpreting and analyzing numerical data.
+Moderately likely to analyze numeric data to find patterns or trends to support decision making.

 Verbal Reasoning: